UCIC students who are over the age of 18 and require accommodation have the option of staying at:

 Places on campus are limited, therefore, we recommend you apply for accommodation as soon as you have accepted your UCIC offer.

 UCIC is not the provider of these accommodation options, and has not conducted a formal assessment.
-The University of Canterbury accommodation office are responsible for sourcing and recommending Halls of Residence and Homestay providers.
+The University of Canterbury accommodation office are responsible for sourcing and recommending accommodation for the students.

 - Phone: +64 3 364 2959